International per diem rates 2026: A complete guide

 Expense management software can simplify international per diem by automating rate application and enforcing policies consistently.

-- Expense management software that applies per diem rates by location and date
+- Rate automation: Applies per diem rates by location and date, removing manual lookups

-- Automation that handles first- and last-day proration and flags excess per diem
+- Proration and flagging: Handles first- and last-day proration and flags excess per diem automatically

-- Integration with accounting systems to sync approved expenses into your general ledger
+- Accounting integration: Syncs approved expenses into your general ledger for faster reconciliation

 Even well-designed per diem policies can break down in practice.
-These are some of the most common mistakes businesses make when managing international per diem and how to avoid them.
+These are the most common mistakes you can make when managing international per diem, and how to avoid them.

 Ramp's expense management software transforms this complex process through intelligent automation and real-time policy enforcement.
 The platform automatically applies location-based per diem rates based on employee travel destinations, eliminating manual calculations and reducing compliance risks.
 When an employee submits expenses from Paris, Ramp instantly recognizes the location and applies the correct daily allowance rate for France, factoring in both meals and incidental expenses according to your company's policy.